Skip to content

 For anybody who has plans of migrating in Italy, it is important to know the health care system of this Southern European country.
 Known to provide very low cost health care services, Italy is home to very good standards of medical assistance.
+In fact, Italy spent about 9.0% of their GDP for health care.
 However, there are still some concerns about health care in Italy that needs to be thoroughly discussed.

 Italy, officially called the Italian Republic, is situated on the Italian Peninsula in Southern Europe, as well as on the islands of Sardinia, Sicily, and the Mediterranean Sea.
 On the northern Alpine boundary of Italy are Slovenia, Austria, France and Switzerland.
 The independent states of San Marino and Vatican are enclaves in the Italian Peninsula, and the Italian enclave in Switzerland is Campione d’Italia.